Ruth Rendell

 Ruth Rendell: Awards & Accolades

-Ruth Rendell has won multiple awards including: The Riverton Prize, International Honor Award, in 1991, Edgar Award, Grand Master, in 1997, Gumshoe Award, Lifetime Achievement, in 2004 and Theakston's Old Peculier, Outstanding Contribution to Crime Fiction, in 2013.
+Ruth Rendell has won multiple awards including: The Riverton Prize, International Honor Award, in 1991, Crime Writer's Association Award, Diamond Dagger Award, in 1991, Anthony Award, Lifetime Achievement Award, in 1995, Edgar Award, Grand Master, in 1997, Gumshoe Award, Lifetime Achievement, in 2004 and Theakston's Old Peculier, Outstanding Contribution to Crime Fiction, in 2013.

 Rendell's books have also won multiple awards, A Demon in My View won the Crime Writer's Association Award, Gold Dagger Award, in 1976.
 Make Death Love Me won the Swedish Crime Writer’s Academy Awards, The Martin Beck Award, in 1980.
 The Tree of Hands won the Crime Writer's Association Award, Silver Dagger Award, in 1984.
 Live Flesh won the Crime Writer's Association Award, Gold Dagger Award, in 1986.
 A Dark-Adapted Eye won the Edgar Award, Best Mystery Novel, in 1987.